rizumu/bootmachine/README.rst

     * Arch Linux
     * Ubuntu
     * Fedora
-    * Debian (ready, but waiting for salt to land in the repos)
+    * Debian (ready, but waiting for salt to land in the repos or a workaround)
     * Write your own

 Next in the queue: